RafetAbd/Pick-a-movie/README.md

-# PICK A MOVIE : a tender like application where users can swipe movies to the left or the right to find a match.
+# PICK A MOVIE : a tinder like application where users can swipe movies to the left or the right to find a match.

 ## Installation instructions